nikoguerrero/SCL017-Burger-Queen/README.md

 ACCEPTANCE CRITERIA:
 - Menu interface.
 - Food menu should be displayed as: recommendations, breakfast, lunch and drinks.
-- Waiter can add items to the order, get a total and send them to kitchen.
+- Waiter can add items to the order, get a total price and send them to kitchen.
-- Should be responsive for both vertical and horizontal use.
+- Should be responsive for both portrait and landscape orientation.

 DEFINITION OF DONE:
 - Menu done.
 - Menu route implemented.
-- Json menu created and accesible through fetch.
+- Json menu created and accessible through fetch.
 - Filters for recommendations, breakfast, lunch and drinks menu.
 - Order is sent to "orders" firestore collection.
 - Interface design completed.